All about Email Throttling

-While sending out emails, it is recommended to maintain a ratio of hard and soft bounces.
-It is always good to nominate an active database to send out emails to, so that you get good click and open rates.
-Higher the engagement in terms of opens, clicks, CTR, better the reputation.
+You should monitor the percentages of hard and soft bounces.
+You need an active database to send emails, so that customers click and open emails.
+The higher the engagement in terms of opens, clicks, CTR, the better the reputation.

 - Separate your marketing and transactional volume

 It’s better to use separate sending domains and IPs for marketing and transactional volume.

 Not convinced?
 This is why you need a dedicated IP for your separate volumes.

 You should gradually increase the volume of emails you send.
 May it be a dedicated IP or a shared one, it is very important to follow the warm-up process so as to maintain a good reputation with the ISPs.
 The better the reputation, the higher the chances of your emails landing in your customers inbox.